-Certain additional changes will be required to conform the Star Gas Partners partnership agreement and the Star Gas Propane partnership agreement to the amendments and to facilitate the transaction.
-It is the good faith opinion of the general partner that the conforming changes do not adversely affect the unitholders in any material respect, and thus under the current partnership agreement.
-Star Gas Corporation may make any or all conforming changes without the consent of the unitholders.
+Additional changes will be required to conform the current Star Gas Partners partnership agreement and the current Star Gas Propane partnership agreement to the amendments and to facilitate the transaction.
+It is the good faith opinion of Star Gas Corporation that the conforming changes do not adversely affect the unitholders in any material respect.
+Thus, under the current partnership agreement, Star Gas Corporation may make any or all conforming changes without the consent of the unitholders.